IHE/DEV.PCIM/pcim.md

 with the following profiles within the IT Infrastructure Technical
 Framework:

 - Patient Administration Management Profile

 - Patient Demographics Query

 - ITI Patient Demographic Query - Patient Demographic Reporter

 A Patient Demographic Consumer in IT Infrastructure might be used by a Device-Patient Association Reporter to allow presentation of a pick list of candidate patients to associate with one or more devices at the point-of-care.

-<span id="_Toc531937557" class="anchor"></span>Appendices
+Appendices

 None